bazelbuild/bazel-website/designs/index.md

 There must be at least 1 week between the first announcement and the approval of a proposal.
 This ensures that users had enough time to read the document and share their concerns.

+Implementation can begin before the proposal is accepted, for example as a proof-of-concept or an experimentation.
+However, you cannot submit the change before the review is complete.

 ### Choosing a lead reviewer